 Chris Britton as Mister Sinister

-Chris Britton, the instantly recognizable voice behind Mister Sinister in X-Men: The Animated Series and X-Men ’97, provides a chilling and menacing presence to the character.
+Chris Britton, the instantly recognizable voice behind Mister Sinister in X-Men: The Animated Series and X-Men ’97, gives the character a chilling and menacing presence.
 He perfectly captures Sinister’s ominous nature and his relentless pursuit of power.
 Britton’s performance makes Mister Sinister one of the most terrifying villains in the X-Men universe, and his chilling laugh remains a memorable part of the franchise.

 New Additions to the Voice Cast